goccy/go-json/README.md

 - [ffjson](https://github.com/pquerna/ffjson)

 Benchmarking gave very slow results.
-It seems that it is assumed that the user will use the buffa pool properly.
+It seems that it is assumed that the user will use the buffer pool properly.
 Also, development seems to have already stopped

 # Benchmarks